duncanscanga/VDRS-Solutions/A5/progress.md

 # Vasuki:

-Dev Branch:
+Dev Branch: vasuki-a5

-Progress:
+Progress: Created tests to ensure injection inputs are rejected.

-Difficulties:
+Difficulties: Figuring out how to block the malicious listing description inputs.

-Plan:
+Plan: Get feedback from the teammates on the PR.
+Make changes as necessary.

 # Sam: